evellynverity/Shopping-Cart-Project/README.md

 # Shopping-Cart-Project
 This project was made as final project for PacMann Pro Introduction to Python.
+To help with this project we will be using pandas and numpy package.

 # **Part 1: Problem Statement**